 • Set Goals

-On this screen, the user can enter a focus for the coaching cycle.
 Below the focus text box is displayed a list of the current goals for the coaching cycle.
-Figure 3 shows a new coaching cycle for which goals have not yet been created.
+Figure 5 shows a new coaching cycle for which goals have not yet been created.
 Each time a goal is created, it will appear in the list of Current Goals.

 Notice that there as a dropdown menu next to the question, “Is Phase 1 complete?”
 Some districts give professional development points for each section of a coaching cycle that is completed, so each of the five phases includes this yes/no question.
 Even if a district is not assigning points for completed sections, users may find it helpful to use these indicators to track which sections they are finished with.